solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Copy the value for later use

-## Exercise 3: Login to the Azure Database with Microsoft Entra credentials
+## Exercise 3: Log in to the Azure Database with Microsoft Entra credentials

 -   Switch to the **pgsqldevSUFFIX-win11** virtual machine
--   Create a file called `c:\temp\GetAzADTOken.ps1` and paste the following into it:
+-   Create a file called `c:\temp\GetAzADToken.ps1` and paste the following into it:

 ``` powershell